hikui/cloud_revision/Part1 Parallel Computing.md

-# Cluster and Distributed Computing
+# Parallel and Distributed Computing

 # Overview

 Vertical scaling: have faster processors
 Horizontal scaling: have more processors